apache/cordova-docs/docs/en/2.1.0rc2/guide/getting-started/tizen/index.md

 -------------------------

 - Download and install the [Tizen SDK](https://developer.tizen.org/sdk).
-- Donwload the latest copy of [Cordova](http://phonegap.com/download) and extract its contents.
+- Download the latest copy of [Cordova](http://phonegap.com/download) and extract its contents.
 We will be working with the tizen directory.
 - (optional) Install Tizen Cordova template projects: copy the `/templates` directory content into you Tizen Eclipse IDE web templates directory (e.g: `/home/my_username/tizen-sdk/IDE/Templates/web`).

 3. Setup New Project